giridhar7632/the-MERN-stack/08-notes-crud-api.md

 ## Notes Router

 Create a new file named `notesRouter.js` in routers folders.
-Try to implement the above mentioned routes, with the names of controller functions.
+Try to implement the above-mentioned routes, with the names of controller functions.

 Here's the `notesRouter.js` file looks like.